 “So everyone tells me,” Sargt said with a sigh.
 He patted the thrush on its head.
 “Now let us leave this place to its peace and find a warm meal, shall we?”

 “Of course.”
-And they continued up the old road in silence.
+And they walked up the old road in silence.